-The perfect Thanksgiving appetizer: today’s talk from David Steindl-Rast, the Benedictine monk and interfaith scholar, on what, exactly, it means to be grateful—and the worlds that gratefulness can open up to us.
-He points out that one thing we all have in common is a desire to be happy, and posits that gratefulness is the […]Continue reading
+The perfect Thanksgiving appetizer: this talk from David Steindl-Rast, the Benedictine monk and interfaith scholar, on what, exactly, it means to be grateful—and the worlds that gratefulness can open up to us.
+He points out that one thing we all have in common is a desire to be happy, and posits that gratefulness is the way […]Continue reading

 Why you should listen

 Many first met Brother David Steindl-Rast through a viral video called "Nature.
 Beauty.
 Gratitude," where Louie Schwartzberg's footage of time-lapse flowers in bloom is narrated by Brother David's moving words asking us to simply be ... grateful.
 Since 1953, Brother David has been a monk of Mount Saviour Benedictine monastery in New York, dividing his time between hermitic contemplation, writing and lecturing.
 He's the cofounder of gratefulness.org, supporting ANG*L (A Network for Grateful Living).